sueszli/blog/job market.md

 because hiring is complex and everyone has a unique utility function. people also try to find personal fulfillment, happiness, excitement, prestige, etc. in their jobs.

+what about you? what are you optimizing for? what are you willing to sacrifice to get it?

+## compensation vs. interestingness

 ![](./assets/competition.png)

-what about you? what are you optimizing for? what are you willing to sacrifice to get it? finding your personal fit is a complex topic.
+compensation and interestingness both increase the competition you'll be facing for a job:

 - a) if you're optimizing for compensation, you should avoid competition by doing something in high demand that most people avoid (ie. blue collar jobs, cobol programming).